mehulagg/gitlab/doc/user/group/roadmap/index.md

 When you want to explore a roadmap, there are several ways to make it easier by sorting epics or filtering them by what's important for you.

-A dropdown menu lets you to show only open or closed epics.
+A dropdown menu lets you show only open or closed epics.
 By default, all epics are shown.

 ![epics state dropdown](img/epics_state_dropdown_v12_10.png)